 Think winter in the summer.

-You can always check Amazon’s fixed standard commission income rates here so you can stay updated.
+Always check Amazon’s fixed standard commission income rates to stay updated.

 One approach you could take is to run a Google search for “popular amazon categories” and see what comes up.